 - Do not depress the accelerator pedal while shifting from P or N to R, D, 2 or 1.
-Always depress the brake pedal until shifting is completed. - Never shift to P or R while the vehicle is moving. - When stopping the vehicle on an uphill grade, do not hold the vehicle by depressing the accelerator pedal.
+Always depress the brake pedal until shifting is completed.
+Failure to do so could cause you to lose control and have an accident. - Cold engine idle speed is high, so use caution when shifting into a forward or reverse gear before the engine has warmed up. - Never shift to P or R while the vehicle is moving.
+This could cause an accident. - On slippery roads, do not downshift.
+This may cause a loss of control.

+When stopping the vehicle on an uphill grade, do not hold the vehicle by depressing the accelerator pedal.
 The foot brake should be used for this purpose.